-There are, of course, the usual suspects in the financial realm - profits, margins, cash flow, earnings, ROI, revenue growth - which have come under increasing scrutiny during these economic times.
+There are, of course, the usual suspects in the financial realm - profits, margins, cash flow, earnings, ROI, revenue growth.
 But it is the non-financial board metrics that should really inform our decisions on which security metrics we target for reporting up.

 Daly identifies 18 categories of measurable value drivers for the enterprise.
-Let me comment on several that I believe have relevance for our input:
+Let me comment on several that I believe have relevance for our input.